 - 1. Select the ECG numeric area or waveform area to enter the ECG dialog. - 2.
-Select Full-Screen, or Half-Screen.
+Select Full-Screen, Half-Screen, or 12-Lead.

 To return to the normal screen, press the highlighted button to unselect that screen.

 Alternately you can choose the desired screen configuration as follows: